 training programs in Molecular Genetics in Pathology (1), Hematopathology (1), and Maternal Fetal Medicine (2), performed rotations in the Cytoge-New equipment procured for the laboratory included software upgrades netics Laboratory.
-The residents and fellows all gave brief talks for the the annual meeting of the national Association for Genetic Technologists.
+The residents and fellows all gave brief talks for the scope expanded capacity to develop new FISH tests, such as for multiple Chromosome Conference in Toronto, and one senior technologist attended the annual meeting of the national Association for Genetic Technologists.